About the Division

 After a disaster, the division conducts damage assessment surveys and advises the Governor on whether to declare an emergency and seek federal relief funds.
 The division maintains a primary Emergency Operations Center (EOC) in Tallahassee.
 The EOC serves as the communications and command center for reporting emergencies and coordinating state response activities.
 The division also operates the State Warning Point, a state emergency communications center staffed 24 hours each day.
 The center maintains statewide communications with county emergency officials.

 The office houses the Director, Deputy Director, and Executive Assistant(s).
-The office provides for the management and oversight to all agency functions and includes the Office of External Affairs, and the positions of Legal Counsel, State Military Liaison Officer, Information Management, and the State Meteorologist
+The office provides for the management and oversight to all agency functions and includes the Office of External Affairs, and the positions of Legal Counsel, State Military Liaison Officer, Information Technology and Management, and the State Meteorologist

 Preparedness administers a Statewide emergency management all-hazards preparedness program that includes the following sections: